VincentQQu/E2HQV/README.md

 # E2HQV
 Official Implementation for "E2HQV: High-Quality Video Generation from Event Camera via Theory-Inspired Model-Aided Deep Learning" - **AAAI 2024** [arxiv](https://arxiv.org/abs/2401.08117)

-## Generate Video Frames with Trained E2HQV

-**Note:** Due to the size limitation on GitHub, the complete code along with the model weights is stored on [Google Drive](https://drive.google.com/drive/folders/1h_Xq-VcwIIa4xWXhhFAHjZ_z6jSkIUwc?usp=drive_link).

-* On Google Drive, we provide minimal code to predict video frames using event-streams represented as voxel grids with 5 temporal bins.
-This representation was proposed by Alex et al. in their [CVPR 2019 paper](https://openaccess.thecvf.com/content_CVPR_2019/papers/Zhu_Unsupervised_Event-Based_Learning_of_Optical_Flow_Depth_and_Egomotion_CVPR_2019_paper.pdf).

-* An example sequence of voxel grids can be found in `./dataset/desk_fast_voxelgrid_5bins_examples`.
-To generate the corresponding frames, simply run `python3 app.py` in the terminal.

-* If you wish to use E2HQV with your own event data, place your event temporal bins in the form of a 5xHxW numpy array saved in `.npy` format.
-Then, execute `python3 app.py` to process your data.
-In the **Dataset Preparation** section, we will provide detailed instructions and the necessary code to convert raw event data into voxel format.

 ## E2HQV Generated Video Frames for Benchmarking
 To benchmark with our method without processing your own data, you can find E2HQV-generated frames for evaluation on [Google Drive](https://drive.google.com/file/d/1pZRhDOfx5A7w-KZpPsOc3bq4okR9-58X/view?usp=sharing).
 Below are the model's statistics on each dataset and scene: